FOLLOW US

 Road travel

-If you are planning to drive in Kosovo, see information on driving abroad and read the RAC Kosovo guide.
+If you are planning to drive in Kosovo, see information on driving abroad and read the rules of the road in the RAC’s Kosovo guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 You can use a UK photocard driving licence to drive in Kosovo.
 If you still have a paper driving licence, you may need to update it to a photocard licence or get a 1969 international driving permit (IDP) as well.